tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 It's time the students donned some Plaid again, as they will be extracting financial data from the **Plaid** sandbox.
 In order to complete this assignment, students will submit requests to the **Plaid** API and parse JSON output.

 Communicate to students that they can work with a partner to complete the activity; however, each student will need to complete the assignment.
+If a student or team finishes early, ask if they'd be willing to conduct a dry walk through of the solution and explain what steps were taken and why.

 Circulate through the room and provide assistance while students are working.
 Students may run into difficulty parsing through multiple JSON indexes.